Romanian Armed Forces

-As of 2022, the Armed Forces number 71,500 active personnel and 55,000 reserves.
-The Land Forces have a reported strength of 35,800, the Air Force 10,700, the Naval Forces 6,600, and Joint Forces 16,500, in 2020.
-Total defence spending currently accounts for 2.02% of total national GDP, which represents approximately 5.7 billion US dollars.
-The Armed Forces are built for territorial defence, with contributions to NATO missions such as in Afghanistan a secondary priority.
-As of 2022, Romania is ranked 38 of 140 out of the countries considered for the annual GFP review.
+As of 2025, the Armed Forces number around 90,000 active personnel and 55,000 reserves.
+In 2023, the Land Forces had a reported strength of 35,500, the Air Force 11,700, the Naval Forces 6,800, and Joint Forces 17,500.
+Total defence spending currently accounts for 2.24% of total national GDP, which represents approximately 9.331 billion US dollars.
+The Armed Forces are built for territorial defence, with support to NATO and EU missions, and contributions to regional and global stability and security.

+Military service is voluntary in peacetime (since 2007), and compulsory in case of curfew, war, or national emergency.

 History of the Romanian Armed Forces

-The first attempt to create an independent Romanian army was made by Gheorghe Magheru during the 1848 Wallachian Revolution, and it was based at Râureni (now part of Râmnicu Vâlcea).
-However, Magheru rapidly ordered his troops to disband when the Ottoman forces swept into Bucharest to stop the revolution.
+The modern armies of Moldavia and Wallachia were formed in 1830 following Regulamentul Organic.
+During the 1848 Wallachian Revolution, Gheorghe Magheru assembled an army at Râureni (now part of Râmnicu Vâlcea).
+However, Magheru ordered his troops to disband when the Ottoman forces swept into Bucharest to stop the revolution.

 Romanian War of Independence

-The current Romanian Land Forces were formed in 1859, immediately after the unification of Wallachia with Moldavia, and were commanded by Alexandru Ioan Cuza, Domnitor of Romania until his abdication in 1866.
+The current Romanian Land Forces were formed in 1860, immediately after the unification of Wallachia with Moldavia, and were commanded by Alexandru Ioan Cuza, Domnitor of Romania until his abdication in 1866.
 In 1877, at the request of Nikolai Konstantinovich, Grand Duke of Russia the Romanian army joined the Russian forces, and led by King Carol I, fought in what was to become the Romanian War of Independence.
 They participated in the Siege of Plevna and several other battles.
 The Romanians won the war, but suffered about 27,000 casualties.
 Until World War I, the Romanian army didn't face any other serious actions, although it participated in the Second Balkan War against Bulgaria.